-Temporary staff and volunteers will be made aware of the safeguarding policies and procedures by the Designated Senior Person-including Child Protection Policy and staff behaviour policy (code of conduct) Mission Statement Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.
-Establish and maintain an ethos and culture where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well-being of a child.
-Ensure children know that there are adults in the school whom they can approach if they are worried.
-Ensure that children, who have additional/unmet needs are supported appropriately.
-This could include referral to early help services or specialist services if they are a child in need or have been / are at risk of being abused and neglected.
-Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the interests of the child.
-Implementation, Monitoring and Review of the Child Protection Policy The policy will be reviewed at least annually by the governing body.
+- Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern. - Establish and maintain an ethos and culture where Centre staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well-being of a child. - Ensure children know that there are adults in the Centre whom they can approach if they are worried. - Ensure that children, who have additional/unmet needs are supported appropriately.
+This could include referral to early help services or specialist services if they are a child in need or have been / are at risk of being abused and neglected. - Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum. - Continue to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned. - Do all it can to guarantee that hen concerned about the welfare of a child, staff members always act in the interests of the child.

+Implementation, Monitoring and Review of the Child Protection Policy

+The policy will be reviewed at least annually by the governing body.
 It will be implemented through the school's induction and training programme, and as part of day to day practice.
 Compliance with the policy will be monitored by the Designated Senior Person and through staff performance measures.